therufa/therufa/README.md

 I mainly work with javascript stuff lately, but there's much more under the hood.
 Thanks for checking in! 👋

+## "First functional, then pretty"
+This is just a reminder to myself

 <!--
 **therufa/therufa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.